localjo/campfire-bc-storefront/src/pages/index.md

 ---
 templateKey: index-page
-title: Campfire game
+title: Campfire Questions
 subtitle: Your one-stop shop for unique products you'll love
-image: /img/city-background.jpg
-heading: Campfire time!
+heading: Campfire Questions
 mainpitch:
   title: What is Campfire?
   shortdescription: Campfire is a card game that brings people together to share stories.